PCS Checklist [Most Critical Items to Plan and Organize]

 1. The Planning Stage

 The average military family will move as often as once every three years.
 That does not mean it gets easier each time.
-It’s important to plan immediately and stay organized between moves to prevent the last minute race to the finish.
+It’s important to plan immediately and stay organized between moves to prevent the last minute race to the finish, which is why a PCS checklist is useful.

 - Organize all important essentials